mikaelmello/inquire/README.md

 ### Autocomplete

-With `Text` inputs, it is also possible to set-up an auto-completion system to provide a better UX when necessary.
+With `Text` inputs, it is also possible to set-up an autocompletion system to provide a better UX when necessary.

 You can set-up a custom `Suggester` function, which receives the current input as the only argument and should return a vector of strings, all of the suggested values.